nixworks/public/news/2014/08/26/index.md

 ##### Klaus Wowereit
 ### [Klaus Wowereit makes it official that he will resign as the mayor of Berlin on 11 December, after having held the post for nearly 14 years, making him Germany's current longest-serving head of a state government. ](/news/2014/08/26/klaus-wowereit-makes-it-official-that-he-will-resign-as-the-mayor-of-berlin-on-11-december-after-having-held-the-post-for-nearly-14-years.md)
-_Context: German, Klaus Wowereit, mayor of Berlin_
+_Context: mayor of Berlin, Klaus Wowereit, German_

 ##### Michael Spindelegger
 ### [Michael Spindelegger resigns as vice-chancellor and finance minister of Austria; as leader of the Austrian People's Party, he is replaced by Reinhold Mitterlehner. ](/news/2014/08/26/michael-spindelegger-resigns-as-vice-chancellor-and-finance-minister-of-austria-as-leader-of-the-austrian-people-s-party-he-is-replaced-by.md)
-_Context: Austrian People's Party, Michael Spindelegger, finance minister, Reinhold Mitterlehner, Austria, vice-chancellor_
+_Context: finance minister, Michael Spindelegger, Reinhold Mitterlehner, vice-chancellor, Austria, Austrian People's Party_

 ## [Previous Day...](/news/2014/08/25/index.md)